Best Route Planning Software For Delivery Businesses in 2026

 Route quality: Spaghetti routes with lots of overlap and criss-crossing.

-User ratings: 4.6 (40+ reviews)
+Capterra rating: 4.6 (40+ reviews)

 What’s the difference between route planning and route optimization?

 Do you need a route planner app, or a route optimization app?
 What’s the difference, anyway?
-We’ve written a whole article about the difference between route planning and route optimization, but basically: route planning is the part of delivery operations that starts with collecting orders and addresses and continues through optimizing routes, inspecting and editing those routes, dispatching the routes to drivers, and finally communicating ETAs to customers.
-Route optimization streamlines that route to find the most efficient, cost-effective sequence of stops for completing the plan.
+We’ve written a whole article about the difference between route planning and route optimization, but basically:

 Route optimization exists because planning efficient multi-stop routes is really, really hard.
 Experienced drivers know the best routes for getting from one place to another in their cities.
 But with every stop you add, creating an efficient sequence gets more difficult.
 With 20 or more stops, there are hundreds or thousands of good-enough routes to choose from — so how do you choose the best?
 Route optimization algorithms can compare billions of possibilities to come up with the most efficient routes.
 It takes a lot of computing power, though — which is why it’s only in the past decade or so that route optimization has become accessible to small and medium-sized businesses.